Our organisation and our people

 The Evaluation and Intelligence team is responsible for the initial evaluation and assessment of complaints, as well as referral to other agencies as appropriate.
 This unit is also responsible for coordinating external and internal intelligence, and developing the SFO’s contribution to financial crime prevention strategies.

-The Investigation team deals with all matters of serious or complex financial crime which the Director has decided to investigate.
+The Investigations team deals with all matters of serious or complex financial crime which the Director has decided to investigate.
 These might include: general fraud, mortgage fraud, employee theft, procurement fraud, financial markets fraud, bribery and corruption.

 Senior Leadership Team